ucll-vgo/csharp-intro/exercises/events/FileSystemExercise/assignment.md

 fs.FileCreated += OnFileCreated;
 ```

-This will cause `XXX has been created!" to be printed whenever
+This will cause `XXX has been created!` to be printed whenever
 a file `XXX` has been created.

 ## Your Task